 Additional details regarding the efforts of the featured company can be found on the Peeriosity member website, exclusively for members of Peeriosity’s General Accounting (R2R) research program.

 Peeriosity’s iPollingTM was recently used to better understand how standardized the account reconciliation process was structured at member companies.
 The results suggest that while 85% of member companies report having a standard structure/format for the preparation of account reconciliations, only 35% indicated that they were very satisfied with their implementation.
 An additional 32% indicated they were somewhat satisfied, and 18% reported that the process, while implemented, needs improvement.
 The remaining 15% of companies either haven’t yet implemented or are currently evaluating the opportunity.

 Here are several of the added comments from members:

 - Introducing standardization in preparing GL account reconciliations can be very helpful from a uniformity standpoint and may result in increased stakeholder satisfaction for such groups as the external reporting team, auditors, tax experts, etc.

-- Implementation via a tool used as a centralized repository of accounts reconciliation – still need to further standardize the account reconciliation process.
+- Implementation via a tool used as a centralized repository of accounts reconciliation – still needs to further standardize the account reconciliation process.

-- Once implemented it requires investment to maintain the standardisation and quality levels over time and through resource attrition.
+- Once implemented it requires investment to maintain the standardization and quality levels over time and through resource attrition.